aneoconsulting/ArmoniK/docs/using-seq.md

 ```
 You should see a service called `seqweb`.
 You can connect to its external-ip:8080 in your browser to access seq.

-Then the id and the password are `admin`.
+If you enabled the authentication of seq, the default credentials are the following:
+- Username: `admin`
+- Password: `admin`

+You can then change the password in `settings` -> `system`.

 # Useful requests